 - 1.1.
 Bristows LLP is a limited liability partnership registered in England under registration number: OC358808 and is authorised and regulated by the Solicitors Regulation Authority. - 1.2.
 We provide legal services to international and UK clients.
-We hold offices in London and Brussels, but currently most of our personnel work remotely in accordance with government guidance relating to the COVID-19 outbreak.
+We hold offices in London and Brussels, but during the COVID-19 pandemic most of our personnel were working remotely in accordance with government guidance.